Same-sex marriage in Texas: Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 42,912 same-sex couples were living in Texas.
 By 2005, this had increased to 49,423 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state, except Kenedy, Loving and Roberts, and constituted 1.0% of coupled households and 0.6% of all households in the state.
 Most couples lived in Harris, Dallas and Travis counties, but the counties with the highest percentage of same-sex couples were Culberson (1.05% of all county households) and Presidio (1.03%).
 Same-sex partners in Texas were on average younger than opposite-sex partners, and more likely to be employed.
 In addition, the average and median household incomes of same-sex couples were higher than different-sex couples, but same-sex couples were far less likely to own a home than opposite-sex partners.
 20% of same-sex couples in Texas were raising children under the age of 18, with an estimated 17,444 children living in households headed by same-sex couples in 2005.

 According to the Texas Department of State Health Services, approximately 2,500 same-sex couples had married in Texas by September 2015, accounting for about 6% of all marriages performed in the state in that time.
 Most marriage licenses were issued in Harris, Travis, and Tarrant counties.
 By June 2016, 248 same-sex couples had married in El Paso County.

+The 2020 U.S. census showed that there were 54,504 married same-sex couple households (24,709 male couples and 29,795 female couples) and 42,077 unmarried same-sex couple households in Texas.